-As another bit of defence against a sustained uptick in inflation, we continued to add to US Treasury Inflation-Protected Securities 0.25% 2025 bonds (TIPS), whose coupons and principal are linked to US CPI.
+As a bit of defence against a sustained uptick in inflation, we continued to add to US Treasury Inflation-Protected Securities 0.25% 2025 and 0.125% 2024 bonds (TIPS), whose coupons and principal are linked to US CPI.
 The average rate of inflation required over the life of the bonds to make these bonds more profitable than conventional US Treasuries - which is known as the "breakeven rate" - has fallen back slightly in recent months.